Set up a Client account

 When adding a new client, you may need to give them access to see the posts you have scheduled for them in their calendar and yours; without providing this access, clients will view any posts you have planned for your other clients.
 The steps below will display how you can set this up.

-When you create a new Client account, by default, they won't be able to access any other users scheduled posts, and the only posts they'll be able to access are those you have shared with them or that have been added directly to their account.
+When you create a new Client account, by default, they won't be able to access any other user's scheduled posts, and the only posts they'll be able to access are those you have shared with them or that have been added directly to their account.

-Your calendar view when switched into your client's dashboard:
+Your calendar view when switched into your client's dashboard

-Your clients' calendar view they are logged into their dashboard:
+Your client's calendar view they are logged into their dashboard

-Example of account client setup:
+Example of Client account set-up

 In the "Account" tab, you'll find the following options:

 - Profile: This is where you select the user type.
 Admins have access to all admin options for your account and all users under that account.
 Team member accounts are used for collaboration without having access to admin options, and clients are entirely self-contained unless you specifically give them access to other users.
-You can restrict access to areas and features within the dashboard for users using permissions groups.
+You can restrict access to areas and features within the dashboard for users using permission groups.

 - Managed by: This is where you can set the specific user who is in charge (or managing) a specific user account.
 Using this option will put the user being "Managed by" another user into a grouping or "Hierarchy" with any other users also being "Managed by" that same user.

 - Maintain user hierarchy: If this setting is set to Yes, the system will use the defaults in terms of the account type (Admin, Team Member or Client) as well as who they are being "Managed by" to determine what other user accounts if any, that user should have access to.
 Unless you set a Client account to manage another account, they will only ever have access to their account by default.